GeetRakala/SDRG/DOCUMENTATION.md

 ### 4. Potential Optimizations

-Currently, the repair logic prioritizes correctness over absolute peak performance.
-Several algorithmic improvements could be implemented to speed up this phase:
+The repair logic prioritizes correctness.
+Potential speedups:

 1.  **Batch Dijkstra for `reassignInactiveEdges`**:
     -   **Current**: The code calls `ActivatedDijkstra` separately for every node inside the decimated cluster to find the distance to the boundary ( $O(k \cdot D)$ where $k$ is cluster size).